chriskpeterson/vuepress2/docs/resume.md

 ## ABOUT

-Customer success-driven writer who brings thought leadership and innovation.
-Able to quickly grasp new and challenging concepts and processes.
-Strives to build solid relationships with coworkers, SMEs, and product stakeholders.
-Inquisitive and research-driven, an active participant in team discussions, product meetings, and daily stand-ups.
+Customer and team success-driven writer who able to builds solid relationships with coworkers, SMEs, and product stakeholders.
+Inquisitive, hands-on, and research-driven able to quickly learn new and challenging concepts.
+Active participant in team discussions, product meetings, and daily stand-ups.

 Authored documentation for Poly (Plantronics/Polycom) phone and video products, HPE composable infrastructure products, individual server hardware components.
 Worked on various internal teams including, information architecture and customer call case analysis.